• Home

 How are constipation and Megacolon diagnosed?

-X-rays are also the primary test for the diagnosis of Megacolon.
+X-rays are the primary test for the diagnosis of megacolon.
 Bloodwork is also helpful in diagnosing any underlying causes of dehydration, such as kidney disease, which can predispose the body to constipation.

 How can constipation and Megacolon be treated?